yanxilinn/Webable-Tennis/README.md

 ![image](https://user-images.githubusercontent.com/44556484/191766354-723b0d0c-1d2d-41c7-8492-26f184cec8e6.png)

 ![gif](https://user-images.githubusercontent.com/44556484/191767821-27a2ff05-c209-49d3-9843-027715ec9d59.gif)

-🎵 User can mute or unmute background music using the music buttom, music will aotoplay when you open the page
+🎵 User can mute or unmute background music using the music button, music will aotoplay when you open the page

-👥 User can move mouse up and down, use up and down arrow or "W" and "S" in the keyboard within the play field
+👥 User can move mouse up and down, use up and down arrow or "W" and "S" in the keyboard

 ⌚️ Timer will autostart when you open the page